merce-fra/5G-NWDAF/README.md

    the [nwdaf-libcommon](https://merce-gitlab.fr-merce.mee.com/gitlab/artur/nwdaf-libcommon) repository
     * Provides platform-level code to streamline the development of new _NWDAF_ services (e.g., _AnLF_, _MTLF_).
     * Includes utility functions, common patterns, and boilerplate code to minimize the effort required for implementing new microservices.
+It contains all the _Kafka_-related code.
     * Release managed by _CI/CD_ pipelines and distributed via the _[MERCE Python Packages](https://merce-gitlab.fr-merce.mee.com/gitlab/artur/python-packages/-/packages)_ internal registry.

+You will need to have _[Docker](https://docs.docker.com/engine/install/ubuntu/)_ and _[Docker Compose](https://docs.docker.com/desktop/setup/install/linux/ubuntu/)_ installed on your system to build and deploy the _NWDAF_.

 ## Overview

+### Services

-The system consists of multiple microservices, each with a specific role within the NWDAF ecosystem.
+The project consists of multiple microservices, each with a specific role within the _NWDAF_ ecosystem.

 * [**API Gateway**](./services/api-gateway): Acts as the single point of entry for incoming _3GPP_-compliant requests, handling analytics